-Pan Seared Veal Chops – These thick and tender veal chops don’t ask for any fancy prep.
+Pan Seared Veal Chops – How to cook veal rib chops your way!
+These pan seared thick and tender veal chops don’t ask for any fancy prep.

 Sautéed in a dash of garlic infused olive oil and a nugget of salted butter, top them with rosemary and shallots or garlic and parsley.

 Pour a generous amount of white wine and allow them to simmer until fork tender.
 About 1 hour.